ams688/Time-View/README.md

 3. **Open `index.html` in your browser**:

    * You can double-click it or use a local server like Live Server (VS Code).

 ---

-## 📸 Screenshot

-> Be sure to replace the placeholder image with your actual GitHub image once uploaded!

----